Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

-Volotea operates flights from multiple bases in Spain, Italy, France and Greece, to destinations across Europe, mainly seasonal.
 Pet cats and dogs up to 10kg (including carrier) are permitted in the cabin, except for on flights to and from the United Kingdom, Ireland and Malta.
+The maximum carrier size is 50 x 40 x 20cm.

 It is possible to book for your pet as part of the online booking process.
-If the option is not available, the limit on the number of pets (two per flight) has been reached.
+If the option is not available, the limit on the number of pets (now five per flight) has been reached.
 There is a variable charge of €39 (online), €44 (via the call centre) or €60 (at the airport).

 Read the full Pet Policy.